 Turner’s visits to the fine homes of London gave him an opportunity to assess the tastes of potential clients.
 His keen observations of their existing collections gave him insights into the subject matter and styles they preferred.
 And in some cases, he deliberately painted a work to match or complement a favourite piece already hanging.
 He knew what his customers craved, and for each annual Royal Academy exhibition, he would submit something targeted to catch their eye.

 Having gained monetary freedom, Turner could travel widely and afford the luxury of setting up his own studio and country home.
 He knew how to play the game of patronage and the essential shop window of becoming part of the Royal Academy.

 He gave the buyer what they wanted and in turn, this gave him the freedom to paint what he liked.
 Over a long career William Turner changed the direction of art, eh introduced mood and atmosphere to his works, and documented the rapid change that the world was experiencing.

-What we learn from Mr Turner is that you must be good at what you do, but you don’t always have to compete with the other guys.
-Look around for another market, and niche or opportunity to tweak you product and reveal yourself to a new audience.
+What we learn from Mr Turner is that while you must be good at what you do, you don’t always have to compete with the other guys.
+Look around for another market, a niche or opportunity to tweak you product and reveal yourself to a new audience.
 Two hundred years after Turner Henry Ford found his Blue Ocean, he took the exclusive idea of the motoring, and refined it to the Model T. He didn’t reinvent the car, he just altered it to make it affordable for the masses.